Barnestormer’s bold action saves nearly $150k in training costs, provides excellent joint training opportunity

 |Downloads:

-This work, Barnestormer’s bold action saves nearly $150k in training costs, provides excellent joint training opportunity [Image 19 of 19], by 1st Lt.
+This work, Barnestormer’s bold action saves nearly $150k in training costs, provides excellent joint training opportunity, by 1st Lt.
 Amelia Leonard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Barnestormer’s bold action saves nearly $150k in training costs, provides excellent joint training opportunity

 LEAVE A COMMENT